openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 ## Lab

-In this lab exercise, you will connect to an IBM Z system, view a simple COBOL hello world program in VSCode, submit JCL to compile the COBOL program, and view the output.
-Refer to "Installation of VSCode and extensions" to configure VSCode if you have not already done so.
+In this lab exercise, you will connect to an IBM Z system, view a simple COBOL hello world program in VS Code, submit JCL to compile the COBOL program, and view the output.
+Refer to "Installation of VS Code and extensions" to configure VS Code if you have not already done so.
 You can either use IBM Z Open Editor and Zowe Explorer, or Code4z.

-1. The lab assumes installation of VSCode with either IBM Z Open Editor and Zowe Explorer extensions, as shown in Figure  2a, or the Code4z extension pack, as shown in Figure  2b.
+1. The lab assumes installation of VS Code with either IBM Z Open Editor and Zowe Explorer extensions, as shown in Figure  2a, or the Code4z extension pack, as shown in Figure  2b.

    Click the **Extensions** icon.
 If you installed IBM Z Open Editor and Zowe Explorer, the list should include: